prototypefund/Digital_Bargeld-docs/api-bank.rst

 **Response**

-:status 200 OK: The withdrawal was correctly initiated, and a `BankTalerWithdrawResponse`_ object is returned.
+:status 200 OK: The withdrawal was correctly initiated, therefore the exchange received the payment.
+A `BankTalerWithdrawResponse`_ object is returned.
 :status 406 Not Acceptable: the user does not have sufficient credit to fulfill their request.
-:status 404 Not Found: The (exchange's) bank account was not found.
+:status 404 Not Found: The exchange wire details did not point to any valid bank account.

 **Details**